 But between weight-lifting and cardio, the key takeaway here is that BMR combined with exercise intensity is what matters for weight loss.

 Cardio assists with weight loss by raising your heart rate to a consistent level, which burns more calories in a shorter amount of time (again, depending on intensity).
-It also improves heart and lung health and releases endorphins, a feel-good chemical produced by the brain.
+It also improves heart and lung health, reduces your risk of heart disease, and releases endorphins, a feel-good chemical produced by the brain.

 The Best Solution?